samueldsingh/data-engineering/sql/4-functions.md

 SQL functions play a crucial role in database queries and data manipulation.
 They help optimize queries, encapsulate logic, and make complex operations more manageable.
 Each database system may have variations in syntax and function availability, so it's important to consult the documentation specific to your chosen database.

 **10. Commonly used functions:**

-Certainly!
-Here are examples for each of the SQL functions you mentioned, along with sample outputs:
+Examples for each of the SQL functions along with sample outputs:

 - **BIT_AND() - Bitwise AND:**